-The Concerto*Fest*Europa proudly announces the Konzervatórium Bratislava as our musical home again this year.
+Concerto*Fest*Europa proudly announces that the Konzervatórium Bratislava will be our musical home again this summer.
 Its rich, historical setting provides an ideal environment for our students to become immersed in the traditions of European musical training and culture.

 "Conservatory (Bratislava, Tolstoy 11)."
 Wikipedia, Free encyclopedia .
 29 Aug 2016, 17:15 UTC.
 24 Feb 2018, 22:52

 "One of the jewels in the imperial crown"